Wife Framed Husband’s Ex, Had Her Jailed For Months, Former Flames Were Not Even On Speaking Terms

 — Persecution Live (@PersecutionLive) December 10, 2016

 This was the last straw and made police arrest Hadley.
-The MBA Chapman University student was charged with stalking, attempted rape, violating a protective order, a crime, assault with intent to commit rape during a residential burglary and a crime-bail-crime enhancement.
-She was in custody from July 14 till October 7 because she could not raise the money for her bail.
+The MBA Chapman University student was charged with stalking, attempted rape, violating a protective order, assault with intent to commit rape during a residential burglary and a crime-bail-crime enhancement.
+She was in custody from July 14 until October 7 because she could not raise the money for her bail.

 Authorities unearthed Diaz’s diabolical scheme when they unraveled the IP addresses behind the third party proxy servers.
 They discovered that the emails had been sent from her cell phone, her home and from her father’s apartment.
 Further investigations revealed that she had conned her employers out of $2,000, lied to a previous boyfriend that she had cervical cancer, impersonated an attorney, forged doctor’s notes and posed as two of her husband’s ex-girlfriends in emails.